 No, I don't disagree with that.

-What I'm saying is, what I'm saying is that the the absence of U.S. troops is going to make it easier for Iran or any outside insurgents to recapture the country, which would equal a defeat.
+What I'm saying is, what I'm saying is that the absence of U.S. troops is going to make it easier for Iran or any outside insurgents to recapture the country, which would equal a defeat.

-Yeah, but but here's what I got, right?
+Yeah, but here's what I got, right?

 Like, okay.

-Also, you know, I deployed Dirac twice, and I was with the special operations community both times.
+Also, you know, I deployed DIRAC twice, and I was with the special operations community both times.

 So I wasn't over there in an office.